How in the Federalist Papers James Madison Argued Against Democracy in Favor of a Republic

 Conclusion

-The term democracy is not used anywhere in the US Constitution and the Federalist Papers.
+The term democracy is not used anywhere in the US Constitution and the Federalist Papers – except to contrast it to the republic and explain why a republic is superior to a democracy.
 The Federalist Papers, where one looks to see what the founders thought when they created these documents, show that they intended to set up a republic.
 Furthermore, the founders were well aware of democracies, their promise, and their reality and were far better educated on the history of democracy than the modern US public.
 The founders stated very clearly and on many occasions in the documents they left behind that they did not want a democratic form of government for the US.

-Even if 100% of the adult age citizenry had been sufferage from the beginning of the country, this would still not have changed the political system of the US, as suffrage was to elect representatives, not to vote on referendums.
+Even if 100% of the adult-age citizenry had been suffrage from the beginning of the country, this would still not have changed the political system of the US, as suffrage was to elect representatives, not to vote on referendums.
 Expanded suffrage within a republican form of government does not convert that political system into a democracy.
 Votes are cast in both democracies and republics, and the question is what is being voted for.
-However, the founders did not create a republic with broad based suffrage, they created a republic that dictated that only a small fraction of the society would be able to vote for representatives.
+However, the founders did not create a republic with broad based suffrage, they created a republic that dictated that only a small fraction of the society could vote for representatives.

 What is humorous about this is that a group of men created a system where perhaps 6% of the population had a right to vote for president, and 0% voted for members of the senate.
 They are often referred to as the “fathers of democracy.”